AnmolSinghSodlan/chitr/README.md

 ## Acknowledgements

-Special thanks to TMDb API for providing rich and up-to-date movie data, enhancing the features of Movies-N-Pop.
+Special thanks to the YouTube API for its integral role in powering Chitr, enabling dynamic content fetching and enhancing the video streaming experience.

 ## Contributing